govinda21/Ball_Tracking_Pi/README.md

 	* V stands for Value or Brightness which represents the brightness of the color i.e. how much bright the color is.
 In opencv the value of V ranges from 0 to 255.

 	For making any bot to be intelligent enough to carry out some operatin by it is own.
-This requires callibration.
+This requires calibration.
 This has to done for better and correct result.
 Since there are so many colors and correspondingly there are so many HSV values.

-	We don't need to remember any of these HSV values for the callibration.
-Since callibration is always an important part of the autonomous project.
-So to make the callibration easy enough that can be handle by any user.
+	We don't need to remember any of these HSV values for the calibration.
+Since calibration is always an important part of the autonomous project.
+So to make the calibration easy enough that can be handle by any user.
 Here ten a user friendly program for this job.
-Run the callibration program.
+Run the calibration program.
 It will pop up a window there you can see images which is being captured by your Raspberry Pi camera.
 Make sure that the ball is in front of the camera with the background in which you want to run your Ball Tracker Pi.
 Since different lighting condition will 	results in different HSV values.
-Therefore we will always have to run the callibration function before starting the Ball Tracker Pi.
-If the ball is completly coming in the window which was poped up, then press "y" from your keyboard to lock this image for the callibration.
+Therefore we will always have to run the calibration function before starting the Ball Tracker Pi.
+If the ball is completly coming in the window which was poped up, then press "y" from your keyboard to lock this image for the calibration.

 	Since the image has been locked.
-We can start the callibration.
+We can start the calibration.
 After the previous step you might obsserved that the window is showing only one image.
 Move your cursor to the center of the ball in that window.
 Click once your right mouse button on the center of the ball.
 Now in terminal you can give the color name of the ball or any 	name which you think is best for your ball.
 After specifying the color in terminal hit enter from the keybpard.
 Go to that window but don't use your rifght mouse for doing this.
-Since right mouse button has been used to	callibrate the color values of the ball.
+Since right mouse button has been used to	calibrate the color values of the ball.

 	You can make use of left mouse button for selecting the window.
-If you want to callibrate more than one different color balls at a single run.
+If you want to calibrate more than one different color balls at a single run.
 You can do this also in a very simple way.
 Just make sure that the image which has been locked is having that ball.That's it.
-Now can do the same thing what you have done for the callibration of the first ball like move your cursor to center of the ball for which you want to callibrate.
+Now can do the same thing what you have done for the calibration of the first ball like move your cursor to center of the ball for which you want to calibrate.
 Then go to terminal give it a name.
 Hit enter and come back to the image window.
-Once you are done with callibration then hit "Esc" from your keyboard.
+Once you are done with calibration then hit "Esc" from your keyboard.

-	The callibration function creats a test.yml file for storing the color values, which will be used by the main program.
-The test.yml file can be find in the directory in wich the callibration function is.
+	The calibration function creats a test.yml file for storing the color values, which will be used by the main program.
+The test.yml file can be find in the directory in wich the calibration function is.

-**3. Detection and Tracking** - In this part is quite simpler than the callibration.
+**3. Detection and Tracking** - In this part is quite simpler than the calibration.
 First have to compile the source code.
 Now run the program with two arguments.
 See the end of this ReadMe file for *How to compile and run* the source code.

 **Arguments for running this program**